apache/trafficserver/doc/developer-guide/plugins/http-transformations/index.en.rst

 A ``VIO`` or virtual IO is a description of an in progress IO operation.
-The ``VIO`` data structure is used by ``VConnection`` users to determine how much progress has been made on a particular IO operation, and to reenable an IO operation when it stalls due to buffer space. ``VConnection`` implementers use ``VIO``\ s to determine the buffer for an IO operation, how much work to do on the IO operation, and which continuation to call back when progress on the IO operation is
+The ``VIO`` data structure is used by ``VConnection`` users to determine how much progress has been made on a particular IO operation, and to re-enable an IO operation when it stalls due to buffer space. ``VConnection`` implementers use ``VIO``\ s to determine the buffer for an IO operation, how much work to do on the IO operation, and which continuation to call back when progress on the IO operation is